zanerock/cloudsite/site/docs/getting-started/your-first-site.md

 ## Retrieving website information

-We can see what websites cloudsite is managing with:
+We can see what websites Cloudsite is managing with:
 ```bash
 cloudsite list
 ```